gwongz/font_seeker/README.md

 - process_images.py: Uses SimpleCV to crop an image to bounds and resize it to a fixed size while maintaining its aspect ratio.<br>
 - model.py and seed.py: Creates schema for database and loads fonts, font templates and OCR training letters into database.<br>
 - get_segments.py: Converts an image into a binary image and crops the image in locations where all-white columns are identified.<br>
 - ranked_match.py: Segmented user images are compared against OCR alphabet and given a letter classification.
 Each segment is then compared against all the fonts for that letter classification.
 If the XOR difference meets a certain threshold, it is added to a font table.
-Fonts are then ranked based on the lowest average XOR difference and frequency of matches made.
+Fonts are then ranked based on the lowest average XOR difference.

 ###User Interface
-The front end uses HTML5, CSS and uses Javascript to make an asynchronous call to the server. <br>
+The front end uses HTML5 and CSS.
+It uses Javascript to make an asynchronous call to the server. <br>
 ![Alt text](/screenshots/fontseeker.png "User interface")

 ###Template-based Approach